 Some children start school in Nursery and Reception with low attainment and our aim is to ensure that they make accelerated progress in order to reach expectations which are appropriate for their age as they move through the school.

-Targeted support is being provided in the classroom and through one to one and small group interventions throughout the school.
-These interventions support children in knowing where they are and what they need to do to improve their work.
+In addition to quality first teaching, targeted support is being provided in the classroom through one to one and small group interventions throughout the school.
+These interventions support children in knowing where they are now and understanding what they need to do to improve their work.

 We also believe it is very important to give our children a wide range of extended schools activities.
 A key objective for our school is to ensure that there are as many practical, first hand experiences as possible to enhance the curriculum, through well planned educational visits and visitors.
 This helps to ensure that all our children have access to high quality learning opportunities.